Temple Owls Logo

 Temple Owls LogoTemple Owls Logo PNG

-Ironically, Temple Owls now has a logo with a stylized “T” instead of an owl, which is made up of straight lines.
-The bird emblems became a thing of the past when it was decided to get rid of the outdated design of the 1990s.
+Ironically, the Temple Owls now have a logo with a stylized “T” instead of an owl, composed of straight lines.
+The bird emblems became a thing of the past when it was decided to replace the outdated 1990s design.

 Temple Owls: Brand overview